 15. Pementos de Padrón

 However, Padrón peppers are not typically spicy – only about 15% are spicy and even then it’s not overwhelming.
 The Galicians have a saying “Os pementos de Padrón, uns pican e outros non” , which translates as “Padrón peppers, some are hot, some are not”.
 The peppers are so tasty that you just take your chances.

 If you are able to find and try each of these items while in Spain, you’ll have a great grasp on the cuisine and the main staples of the Spanish diet.
 Of course, there are hundreds of other things that will tempt you, as well.
-I could spend a whole year in cities like San Sebastian and never tire of the delicious pintxos there.
+I could spend a whole year in cities like San Sebastian eating the food, and never tire of the delicious pintxos there.

 If I missed your favorite one, let me know in the comments and I’ll add it on!